mfrachet/cypress-audit/README.md

 });
 ```

-_NB: none of the keys are required, you can put the keys you want and the module will make the assertions based on them._
+### Globally set thresholds

-You can also define the default thresholds in your `cypress.json` file.
-However, it will be replaced by the `cy.audit` argument if provided:
+You can also set the tresholds in your `cypress.json` config file:

 ```json
 // cypress.json